 Whether plastic or glass, see-through bins make it easy to see everything, and no labels are necessary.
 Most rectangle or square clear containers can be stacked, taking advantage of vertical space.
 When using glass, leftovers can be safely reheated without transferring the food to a microwave-safe plate.
 One less dish to wash!

 Zip-top freezer bags are a popular option for storing individual or meal-sized portions of chili, soups, and sauces.
 They are also great for storing ingredients such as cooked, shredded chicken or pre-cut veggies.
 Freezer bags come in a variety of sizes and are fairly inexpensive.
 Look for bags made without BPA; 365 Everyday Value, Hefty, Glad, or Ziploc are options.
 Plus, freezer bags are easily labeled, dated, and stacked like books on a shelf, taking up minimal space.

 Ice Cube and Muffin Trays

-BPA-free ice cube and muffin trays are perfect for freezing and/or storing purees, fruits, and tiny portions of fruit juice or leftover wine.
-It’s an easy solution to freeze lemon juice in ice cube trays, pop out the cubes, and store them in a freezer bag for future recipes.
+BPA-free ice cube and muffin trays are perfect for freezing and/or storing purées, fruits, fruit juice or leftover wine.
+Simply freeze lemon juice in ice cube trays, pop out the cubes, and store them in a freezer bag for future recipes.
 Packing your baby’s lunch can also be as easy as putting a cube or two of peaches or applesauce directly from the freezer into a small container or baby food jar.
 Muffin trays can be used to freeze individual-portion sizes of hummus, refried beans, or other packable foods that are lunch-ready in no time.